 - Tents made with Dyneema DCF are very expensive, but also very lightweight, waterproof, and strong.
 They are more prone to damage from sunlight over the long term, but that’s seldom an issue for most people.
 Dyneema tents must be folded when packed not stuffed, but can still be surprisingly bulky despite their low weight.

 - Tents made with siliconized polyester (silpoly) are an attractive alternative to Dyneema DCF because they don’t stretch much overnight or when they get wet from rain.
-They’re also far less expensive and come seam-taped, so you can use them out of the box without any seam sealing.
+They’re also far less expensive and some are seam-taped, so you can use them out of the box without any seam sealing.

 - Tents made with PU-coated silnylon are generally more waterproof than regular silnylon, but you need to compare their waterproofing specs to be sure.
 The chief benefit of the PU coating over regular silnylon is improved UV resistance and the fact that the material can be factory seam-taped.